pinksweat/AssignmentDataCourseProject/README.md

 # AssignmentDataCourseProject

-#1.
-The first part of the script deals with downloading the data and unziping the file#
+1. The first part of the script deals with downloading the data and unziping the file
-#2.
-On the second part I rename the variables in order to make the merging more easy#
+2. On the second part I rename the variables in order to make the merging more easy
-#3.
-Then I proceed to merge the data and create a new data set##
+3. Then I proceed to merge the data and create a new data set##
-#4. after that I Extract  only the measurements on the mean and standard deviation for each measurement using select function from dplyr##
+4. after that I Extract  only the measurements on the mean and standard deviation for each measurement using select function from dplyr
-#5.
-In the next part I use merge to match the descriptive activity to the names of the activities in the data set##
+5. In the next part I use merge to match the descriptive activity to the names of the activities in the data set
-#6 Then I rename the column variables in my data set##
-#7 Finally I created a new data set with the average of each measurment in the data set##
+6. Then I rename the column variables in my data set## 7 Finally I created a new data set with the average of each measurment in the data set

-##All Acc in column’s name replaced by Accelerometer##
+All Acc in column’s name replaced by Accelerometer

  Gyro variable was replaced by gyroscope
  BodyBody variable name was replaced by body